 The Program Administrator will inform the Approved Vendor and/or Designee when a complaint is resolved or closed.
-The status and subject of all complaints received will be listed on the public Consumer Protection Database, located on both the Illinois ABP website and the Illinois Shines website.
+The status and subject of all complaints received are published on the Illinois Shines website.

-The failure of an Approved Vendor or Designee to meet deadlines, respond to the Program Administrator during the investigation of a complaint or consumer protection issue, and/or act unprofessionally towards customers, the Program Administrator, or the IPA could affect that entity's status in the Program, including potential disciplinary action and suspension.
+The failure of an Approved Vendor or Designee to meet deadlines, respond to the Program Administrator during the investigation of a complaint or consumer protection issue, and/or act unprofessionally towards customers, the Program Administrator, or the IPA could impact that entity's status in the Program, including potential disciplinary action and suspension.